 Buying a home is exciting, but coughing up the down payment can be a downer.
 That’s where down payment assistance enters the picture.
 Government and nonprofit programs help unlock the door to homeownership for qualified buyers.

 It makes sense to put down as much as you can comfortably afford on a down payment.
-The more you put down, the less you’ll be borrowing, of course, which translates to lower monthly payments and less interest paid over the life of the loan.
+The more you put down, the less you’ll be borrowing, which translates to lower monthly payments and less interest paid over the life of the loan.

 Down Payment Defined